rishirajrandive/TeamXero/README.md

 ## Below are screen shots for the app:

+* Home view for the app

 <img height="300" src="https://raw.githubusercontent.com/rishirajrandive/TeamXero/master/demo/home.png" title="Home view for the app" alt="Home view for the app"/>

+* Increasing radius to see more options and pop-up on pin

 <img height="300" src="https://raw.githubusercontent.com/rishirajrandive/TeamXero/master/demo/increase.png" title="Increasing radius to see more options and pop-up on pin" alt="increase"/>

+* Selecting an option opens details with option to route or call directly

 <img height="300" src="https://raw.githubusercontent.com/rishirajrandive/TeamXero/master/demo/about.png" title="Selecting an option opens details with option to route or call directly" alt="about"/>

+* Option to get notification for selected location

 <img height="300" src="https://raw.githubusercontent.com/rishirajrandive/TeamXero/master/demo/getnotified.png" title="Option to get notification for selected location" alt="getnotified"/>